 The Addictions Rotation will provide the intern training in evidence-based assessment and psychotherapy for addiction and related disorders in the Addictive, Compulsive, and Impulsive Disorders (ACID) clinic at the University of Chicago Medicine.
 Patients in this clinic present primarily with substance use or impulse control disorders (i.e., "behavioral addictions").
 The majority meet criteria for a comorbid mood or anxiety disorder.
-Interns in this rotation will gain experience with semi-structured diagnostic evaluations for patients with addiction through their participation in Dr. Grant's resident addiction clinic.
 Interns will be trained on a CBT-based smoking cessation protocol (Courage to Quit®) and deliver that intervention to groups of ~4-12 patients weekly as part of the smoking cessation clinic.
 Interns will also provide empirically supported psychotherapeutic interventions including motivational enhancement therapy/motivational interviewing and cognitive-behavioral therapy for a caseload of approximately 4-5 individual psychotherapy patients.
 Supervision will consist of 1 hour of weekly individual supervision with Dr. Fridberg.
 In addition, there may be opportunities to supervise junior trainees (e.g., psychology externs) and to collaborate with Dr. Fridberg or other ACID faculty (Drs.
-Grant and King) on ongoing research projects.
+Grant and King) on ongoing clinical activities or research projects.

-Adult Anxiety: Shona Vas, Ph.D.
+Adult Anxiety and Avoidance: Shona Vas, Ph.D., ABPP

-The Adult Anxiety Clinic Rotation provides outpatient individual and group assessment and psychotherapy for adults experiencing anxiety, obsessive-compulsive, and trauma/stressor andrelated disorders.
+The Adult Anxiety and Avoidance (AAA) Clinic Rotation provides outpatient individual and group assessment and psychotherapy for adults experiencing anxiety, obsessive-compulsive, and trauma/stressor and-related disorders.
 Presenting diagnoses in the clinic include Panic Disorder, Agoraphobia, Generalized Anxiety Disorder, Social Anxiety Disorder, Specific Phobia, Obsessive-Compulsive Disorder, Hoarding Disorder, Body Dysmorphic Disorder, Disorders involving Body-Focused Repetitive Behaviors, Posttraumatic Stress Disorder, Acute Stress Disorder, and Adjustment Disorders.
+Avoidance of negative emotional experiences is a significant transdiagnostic and unifying factor for patients seen in this clinic, regardless of their diagnoses.
 Treatment is provided from a cognitive-behavioral perspective, using empirically supported approaches.
-However, patients may also learn skills taught as part of acceptancebased approaches, for example, dialectical behavior therapy (DBT) in a group format.
+However, patients may also learn skills taught as part of acceptance-based approaches, for example, dialectical behavior therapy (DBT) in a group format.
 The intern will conduct diagnostic evaluations, provide individual therapy, and co-facilitate one or more time-limited psychotherapy groups for different disorders.
 In addition, the intern will have the opportunity to gain experience in providing clinical supervision for advanced graduate students who are also training in the clinic.
 The intern on this rotation will receive one hour of individual supervision each week, and will carry a caseload of 3-4 individual patients.
-This rotation requires participation in a weekly team meeting that addresses components of psychological assessment and treatment of anxiety disorders, interdisciplinary care, and professional development.
+This rotation requires participation in a weekly team meeting that addresses components of psychological assessment and cognitive-behavioral treatment of anxiety disorders, interdisciplinary care, and professional development.